What's Your Leadership Style?

 - Disempowered employees who take little action without manager instruction

-The responsibility for avoiding the above challenges rests with leadership.
-The challenge is that there are often systemic and individual barriers to leadership engagement and communication.
+The responsibility for avoiding these alignment issues rests with leadership.
+The challenge is that there are often systemic and individual barriers to engagement and communication.

 The solution to this problem is not just more discussion about the need for engagement, but a shift in culture and development of the leadership team to encourage communication and change.